koushikreddy30-26/Ebookstore/SETUP_GUIDE.md

 **Symptoms:**
 - Payment completes but order not saved

-**Solutions:**
-1. Check Razorpay secret key in `.env`
-2. Verify signature verification logic
-3. Check server logs for errors
+**Solutions:** This is less likely with UPI/COD, but check server logs for errors during order creation.

 ---